jakeberv/bifrost/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GPL >= 2 License.
 See the `LICENSE` file for details.

 -----